 When determining tax rates for international students, researchers, and researchers present in the U.S. the University uses two tests:

-The Permanent Residency (Green Card) Test The Substantial Presence Test (link: https://www.irs.gov/individuals/international-taxpayers/substantial-presence-test)
+The Permanent Residency (Green Card) Test and The Substantial Presence Test (link: https://www.irs.gov/individuals/international-taxpayers/substantial-pre…)

 If the international individual does not satisfy either test they are considered a Non-Resident Alien (NRA) for tax withholding and reporting purposes.
 If the individual does satisfy one, or, both of the tests they are considered a Resident Alien (RA).
 A resident alien is subject to the same tax withholding and reporting requirements as a U.S. citizen or Permanent Resident, including taxation of worldwide income.